Did you know that cobblestones are considered a Belgian specialty and heritage treasure, much like beer and cheese?

 Cobblestones vary in quality, texture, and color depending on the place where they came from.
 They bear the distinct characteristics of each country’s natural terrain.
 Belgian cobblestones are particularly known for their durability, flatness, and unique range of color and tone.

-Until the 1980’s, cobblestone streets were practically everywhere in Brussels.
+Until the 1980s, cobblestone streets were practically everywhere in Brussels.
 But most of them have been covered with asphalt in recent years.
-No more than 50 stone pavements have survived the city’s urbanization, according to André Vital who is currently head of urban projects at the Federal Department of Mobility and Transport and co-author of Pavés de Bruxelles.
+No more than 50 stone pavements have survived the city’s urbanisation, according to André Vital, who is in charge of urban projects at the Federal Department of Mobility and Transport and one of the authors of the book Pavés de Bruxelles.

 “Cobbled streets are slowly disappearing and becoming rare.
-Brussels is one of the few cities in Europe trying to preserve this European heritage,” says André who developed an expertise on Belgian cobblestones after 19 years of managing road projects and other public works in the Brussels-Capital Region.
+Brussels is one of the few cities in Europe trying to preserve this European heritage,” says André, who developed an expertise in Belgian cobblestones after 19 years of supervising road projects and other public works in the Brussels-Capital Region.

 They may look all the same to you, but the cobbled streets and sidewalks of Brussels are made of different types of stones marked by footprints from various periods in history.
 “They tell a story, they speak of our heritage.
 It was our ancestors who built them.
 People of centuries past have walked on them as we do now.
 Chariots once passed through them as cars do now.
 They serve as a bridge between the past and the present,” says André.

 Let’s walk through the different cobblestones you will find in Brussels and rediscover their old-world charm and architectural character.

 This is the type of cobblestone you encounter every time you visit the Grand Place.
 It is also found in places like Place du Congrès and Avenue du Port in the Brussels City commune and Rue Saint-Boniface in Ixelles.